Freedom from the Search

 I live and work in Sydney, Australia with my partner Dr Jesse Shore.
 Together we have created Sweet+Shore, our art/science collaboration.
 The images on these pages are Sweet+Shore artworks.
 I am also an exhibiting solo artist under the name of Anne Penman Sweet and I am represented by Rebecca Hossack Gallery, London.
-I am not a spiritual teacher but I am happy to be a spiritual friend or advisor.
+Please note that I am not a spiritual teacher and am unable to offer ongoing support and advice.

 I am a member of the Association for Spiritual Integrity